bugcrowd/templates/submissions/description/cryptographic_weakness/weak_hash/lack_of_salt/template.md

 ## Overview of the Vulnerability

 Cryptography is used to ensure secure storage and transmission of data.
 However, there are a number of best practices that must be followed to ensure the cryptography in use remains secure and does not result in the exposure of sensitive data.
-It was identified that the hash does not have a salt which can allow an attacker to use rainbow table attacks.
+A lack of salt in the application's cryptographic hash means that there is no unique randomness added to the hash.
+This significantly reduces the complexity of an attacker being able to guess the hash value, or perform rainbow table or brute force attacks.

 ## Business Impact